nids2001/scirun.pages/IschemiaTutorial.md

 selected.
 The isosurface is extracted using the Marching Cubes method which will insert an approximation of the isosurface for each element in the mesh.

-The FairMesh module takes the output from the ExtractIsosurface module and smooth out the surface.
-Because the data is discretized the isosurface will be stair-stepped.
+The **FairMesh** module takes the output from the **ExtractIsosurface** module and smooth out the surface.
+Because the data is discretized the isosurface will be *stair-stepped*.
-The FairMesh module takes the surfaces and uses information about the neighborhood of the surface to generate a smoother looking surface.
-The resulting surface is a surface that is tessalated by triangles.
-Because this field is no longer structured like a regular grid, one cannot use the ShowTextureVolume to display the surface.
+The **FairMesh** module takes the surfaces and uses information about the neighborhood of the surface to generate a smoother looking surface.
+The resulting surface is a surface that is tessellated by triangles.
+Because this field is no longer structured like a regular grid, one cannot use the **ShowTextureVolume** to display the surface.
 Instead we use

 <img src="https://github.com/nids2001/scirun.pages/blob/ischemia-tutorial/IschemiaTutorial_images/3.6.png" alt="Coupling two ViewScene windows">

-_Figure 3.6.
-Coupling two ViewScene windows_
+*Figure 3.6.
+Coupling two ViewScene windows*

-the ShowFieldmodule that is a general module for visualizing any field.
-The output of this module can again be displayed into the ViewScene module, which now combines visualizations of all three modules.
+the **ShowField** module that is a general module for visualizing any field.
+The output of this module can again be displayed into the **ViewScene** module, which now combines visualizations of all three modules.

-To compare the volume rendering against the smoothed surface model, the ViewScene module has the option to display two coupled Viewer windows.
-Open up the Viewer win- dow from the ViewScene module.
-Press the New Window button to generate a similar ViewScene window with the same dimensions.
+To compare the volume rendering against the smoothed surface model, the **ViewScene** module has the option to display two coupled Viewer windows.
+Open up the Viewer win- dow from the **ViewScene** module.
+Press the **NewWindow** button to generate a similar **ViewScene** window with the same dimensions.
 Now open up the configuration tab on both windows.
 By selecting different objects in both windows, the windows can be customized to display a different aspect of the Scene.
-Display the Faces of the Isosurface in one window and the volume rendering of the Volume Rendering in the other window to examine the difference between the two visualizations, as depicted by figure 3.6.
+Display the Faces of the Isosurface in one window and the volume rendering of the Volume Rendering in the other window to examine the difference between the two visualizations, as depicted by *Figure 3.6*.

 By zooming in into the model of the surface one can see the difference between the two renderings.
 Note that by default the two windows are locked together.
 Meaning that rotations in one window are automatically applied to the other window.
 This option allows to highlight the same spot in space in both windows without the need to actually align both images manually.
 This option can however be switched off.
-Press the Lock View button to unlock the window.
-When pressing the button the Lock View button changes color to indicate that it is switched off.
+Press the **Lock View** button to unlock the window.
+When pressing the button the **Lock View** button changes color to indicate that it is switched off.
 One can now independently orient the windows.
 Locking the windows together again will not align the windows but keep the relative change between the

 <img src="https://github.com/nids2001/scirun.pages/blob/ischemia-tutorial/IschemiaTutorial_images/3.7.png" alt="Network for visualizing the fiber orientation of the data">

-_Figure 3.7.
-Network for Visualizing the Fiber Orientation of the Data_
+*Figure 3.7.
+Network for Visualizing the Fiber Orientation of the Data*

 windows.
 The changes are however applied to both windows.
-To align the windows again select the Views menu at the top of the window and select the Other Viewer Windows menu and select the option to get the view from the other window.
+To align the windows again select the **Views** menu at the top of the window and select the **Other Viewer Windows** menu and select the option to get the view from the other window.
 This will align the view to the view of the other window.

-Locking can also be activated by pressing on the keyboard when the window is selected.
+Locking can also be activated by pressing `L` on the keyboard when the window is selected.
-Likewise a view from an other window can be copied by pressing ctrl 1 to copy the view from the first window, ctrl 2 for the second window and so on.
-The viewer also as predefined views along the axis that can be accessed by pressing1 - 8on the keyboard.
-Auto view also has a keyboard shortcut and is activated by pressing 0.
+Likewise a view from an other window can be copied by pressing `ctrl+1` to copy the view from the first window, `ctrl+2` for the second window and so on.
+The viewer also as predefined views along the axis that can be accessed by pressing `1 - 8` on the keyboard.
+Auto view also has a keyboard shortcut and is activated by pressing `0`.

 #### 3.3 Resampling and Viewing Glyphs

 After viewing perfusion bed, the other data to explore is the fiber orientation.
 Fibers cannot easily be volume rendered as the data are not scalar, but are in fact vectors.
 This data was